 - An offer that is too good to be true.

 - An email claiming you’ve won a prize in a competition that you didn’t enter.

 Most Commonly Impersonated Brands

-In 2020, the most commonly impersonated brands in phishing emails globally were:
+In the first quarter of 2022, the most commonly impersonated brands in phishing attacks were:

 How to Beat Phishing Scams